 - 50 g 0% Fat Greek Yogurt

 - 10 g Protein powder, low carb and low fat works best.
 Any flavor works with this recipe.
-I used Ascent Vanilla Casein Protein for this recipe.
+This recipe calls for Ascent Vanilla Casein Protein

 - 30 g Banana, ripe

 - 10 g Peanut butter (switch for PB2 for lower fat)

 - 5 g Lite syrup (butter, maple or pancake syrup) OR 5 g honey

 The dog days of summer are here, and with that comes the heat.
 Try these homemade popsicles for a low-calorie cool down snack!
 You’ll need: A popsicle mold.
 Get these at the grocery or dollar store, or buy online.
 Paddle pop sticks if your mold doesn’t come with them.
 A freezer.
 Note: You don’t need a popsicle mold to make these icy treats.
 An ice cube tray, toothpicks and cling film will work as an alternative.

 All serving sizes are 1 Popsicle.
 Double the ingredients for each additional popsicle you want to make.
 Breakfast Pop Imagine taking a walk, driving to work or even heading to the gym on a beautiful summer's day, while enjoying a high protein, delicious breakfast in popsicle form.
 Sounds absolutely delightful.
 Here’s how to make it happen.
 Soda-POP What’s your favorite low/zero calorie soda?
 Lemonade, cola?
 Maybe it’s FitAid or Grapefruit Sparkling Ice (pictured)!
 Popsicle it!
 Electro-POP Enjoy a hit of electrolytes on a hot day by freezing your sports drink.
 Oh, and shout out to that extra gram of fiber from the berries in this recipe!
 Kombucha POP Attention Kombucha fans!
 Grab your favorite bottle and turn it into a frozen treat!